 The home delivery service provided by Columbus Energies makes it easy for homeowners.
 They track your usage and help you stay on top of your supply.
 Residential propane tank rentals are available for homeowners that don’t already have a propane tank installed or for homeowners that can’t afford to invest in purchasing a new tank.
 24-hour emergency services, safety checks, and a gas check program are all provided by certified service personnel for top quality service.

 One of the advantages of using liquid propane is that it is a clean-burning fossil fuel, which is why it is usually a top choice for use with indoor equipment, such as forklifts and other industrial tools.
 It is non-toxic and its clean-burning properties and easy transportation make it a great choice as an alternative fuel for transportation.

 Studies have shown that engines that are fueled with propane produce much fewer emissions of hydrocarbons and carbon monoxide than gasoline engines.
 The same is true with the use of propane in Massachusetts for heating homes and fueling home appliances.
 This is yet another reason why many homeowners choose to use liquid propane over other home energy sources.

 Are Propane Appliances Energy Efficient?

 Propane gas equipment uses much less energy to run compared to other alternative fuel sources, saving you money on your monthly utility bill.
-Columbus Energies sells and installs a variety of high-efficiency gas furnaces to their customers throughout the South Coast region and they are becoming very popular.
-Propane has quickly become the top heating fuel source for new homes in the northeastern states due to a combination of erratic oil prices and the super efficiency of propane fueled appliances.
+Columbus Energies sells and installs a variety of high-efficiency gas furnaces to its customers throughout the South Coast region and they are becoming very popular.
+Propane has quickly become the top heating fuel source for new homes in the northeastern states due to a combination of erratic oil prices and the super efficiency of propane-fueled appliances.